ravichas/AMPL-Tutorial/data_curation/README.md

 * Change directory to `MultipleSourceCurn/sourceCuration` and do the following things:
   - Edit the configuration file, `priority_panel_ki.ini` to set the absolute path to `DB` folders
   - Make sure to include protein targets of your choice.
-Please note that differnt databases have different convention for using different style for gene names. o ChEMBL gene list should follow the naming convention as shown in `tar_gene_chembl.txt` o DTC gene list should follow the naming convention as shown in `tar_gene.txt` o ExCAPE-DB gene list should follow the naming convention as shown `gene_lst_v1.txt`
+Please note that differnt databases have different convention for using different style for gene names.
+    * ChEMBL gene list should follow the naming convention as shown in `tar_gene_chembl.txt`
+    * DTC gene list should follow the naming convention as shown in `tar_gene.txt`
+    * ExCAPE-DB gene list should follow the naming convention as shown `gene_lst_v1.txt`
 * Now, run the following script
   - `./example.sh >& example.out`